psconfeu/2017/README.md

 ## COMING SOON!
 Session slides, demo code and video links!

-**Note to Speakers**: Please add a folder with your name and put your session content inside that, putting the demos for a single session into a .zip file.
-One of us (Ravikanth or Amanda) will update the table after we accept your pull request.
-If you'd prefer, give us a shout and we'll upload it for you :)
+**Note to Speakers**:
+- Please add a folder with your name, and then make a folder below that for each of your sessions, putting the all of the demos for each session into a .zip file.
+- DO NOT update README.md with your sessions - one of us (Ravikanth or Amanda) will update the table after we accept your pull request.
+It's less work for us this way.
+- If you'd prefer not to mess with GitHub, give Amanda or Ravikanth a shout, and we'll add your session materials to the repository for you :)

 | Session Title  | Speaker | Audience | Slides | Demo Code | Videos |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |